ahmedEid1/Trivia-quiz-game/README.md

 ### Frontend

 The `./frontend` directory contains a complete React frontend to consume the data from the Flask server.
 You will need to update the endpoints after you define them in the backend.
-Those areas are marked with TODO and can be searched for expediency.

-Pay special attention to what data the frontend is expecting from each API response to help guide how you format your API.

 [View the README.md within ./frontend for more details.](./frontend/README.md)